Multiracial people: Related terms

-In English, the terms miscegenation and amalgamation were used for unions between whites, blacks, and other ethnic groups.
-Those terms are now often considered offensive and are becoming obsolete.
+In the English language, the terms miscegenation and amalgamation were used for unions between whites, blacks, and other ethnic groups.
+The term 'miscegenation' initially replaced 'amalgamation' due to the latter's association with slavery in the 1800s, while 'miscegenation' is today often considered offensive and controversial.
 The terms mixed-race, biracial or multiracial are becoming generally accepted.
 In other languages, terms for miscegenation are not necessarily considered offensive.

+In terms of ethnicity

+The terms "multi-ethnic people" or "ethnically mixed people" refer to people who are of more than one ethnicity.